-Next time Matt has to carry a sword with him, I'll be sure to draw a sheath.
+Next time Matt has to carry a sword with him and not have him actively holding it, I'll be sure to draw a sheath, or at least some way he's storing it.

 I prefer to keep magic relatively consistent, yet still vaguely-defined.
 Magic shouldn't have too many surprises in terms of power or capability that just come out of nowhere, but it should be undefined enough that I have the flexibility to write things that need to be done.
 That always makes things like notes on magic (the stuff pinned to the wall) or books on magic difficult to represent, as I don't want to give realistic clues as to how this all works.
 It's really not SUPPOSED to work, at least not in any way we'd ever understand.
 But, pages full of nondescript squiggles would get a bit dull really quickly (as I am acutely aware from my college days), so adding in entirely unhelpful diagrams helps spice things up a bit while not actually helping anyone figure out what's going on (as I am also acutely aware from my college days).